obkim-hello/auto_class_picker/README.md

 # auto_class_picker
 This is a auto classes picker for York University
-USE IT ON YOUR OWN RISK (you will get ban if you try too many time in a short time)
+-USE IT ON YOUR OWN RISK (you will get ban if you try too many time in a short time)- -Be sure not make the wait time too short(its in sec)-

 If you look carefully there are many sleep() in the code, this is for simulate human operation